BeansGalaxy/Beans-Backpacks-2/README.md

 <h3> FYI <img align="right" src="assets/images/back_slot.gif" alt="Back Slot" style="margin:10px"> </h3>

 1.20.1 is the most up-to-date version.
-1.20.2 development has been canceled and updates to other 1.20 versions are unlikely until a 1.21 version is released.
+1.20.2 development has been canceled and updates to 1.20.5+ are unlikely until a 1.21 version is released.

 Ports to previous versions
 are difficult since trims and the decorated pot were added in 1.20.
 A simplified version for 1.18.2 is the most likely if any back port does happen.